JCoreMS/2022HackathonAzNamingTool/INSTALLATION.md

 12. Create an Azure Container App: [Quickstart: Deploy an existing container image with the Azure CLI](https://docs.microsoft.com/en-us/azure/container-apps/get-started-existing-container-image?tabs=bash&pivots=container-apps-public-registry)

 > **NOTE:**
-> It is possible to deploy a contasiner app via the portal, however, setitng the volume for persistent storage is much easier using the CLI.
+> It is possible to deploy a container app via the portal, however, setting the volume for persistent storage is much easier using the CLI.

 13. Configure Container App to use Azure Storage File share for volume: [Use storage mounts in Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/storage-mounts?pivots=aca-cli#azure-files)
 15. Access the site using your Azure App Service URL